Last revised: March 6, 2023

 Note about “Sales”

 Exercising California Consumer Rights.
-To exercise your Right to Know or your Right to Deletion, please submit a request by emailing firstname.lastname@example.org with the subject line “California Rights Request.”
+To exercise your Right to Know or your Right to Deletion, please click the “My Privacy Choices” link at the bottom of our website or submit a request by emailing email@example.com with the subject line “California Rights Request.”

 When submitting a request, please describe your relationship with us and your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.
 We will need to verify your identity before processing your request, which may require us to request additional personal information from you or require you to log into your account (if applicable).